lanl-aea/Tardigrade-examples/docs/GEOS_elastic_cylinder.rst

 filter domains.
 Only the results for the 192 element macroscale are presented.
 Figure :numref:`{number} <GEOS_elastic_cylinder_filter_results>`
-shows the homogenized displacement and stress fields which generally agree with the results shown in Figures :numref:`{number} <GEOS_elastic_cylinder_displacements>` and :numref:`{number} <GEOS_elastic_cylinder_stress>`.
+shows the homogenized displacement and stress fields for the final time step which generally agree with the results shown in Figures :numref:`{number} <GEOS_elastic_cylinder_displacements>` and :numref:`{number} <GEOS_elastic_cylinder_stress>`.